mmmdule/ProjectNightRide/README.md

 ![logoTransparent - Copy](https://user-images.githubusercontent.com/113645355/232908616-200b7511-8cae-4b75-b745-c5c95c6669f2.png)

-Project Night Ride is a video-game inspired by the music and aesthetics of the Serbian music group [Fantom](https://www.instagram.com/fantom.mp3/) and their [Luna music video](https://www.youtube.com/watch?v=G6Betfd8Z0k).
+Project Night Ride is a video-game inspired by the music and aesthetics of the Serbian music artist [Fantom](https://www.instagram.com/fantom.mp3/) and his [Luna music video](https://www.youtube.com/watch?v=G6Betfd8Z0k).

 The game is built using the Unity Engine and C# for scripting.
 Currently the target platform is Android.
 As of right now, the game has not been finished nor officially released yet.